gbetorre/rischi/README.md

 ## Step 2: Risk calculation (interviews and indicators)
 After populating the database with structures, macroprocesses and their sublayers, one can move on to the <cite>interviews</cite> phase, which consists of asking a series of questions to a number of specific structures that preside over a specific process.

-The battery of questions is large (more than 150) but the decision about which questions to administer can be determined by the interviewer; in fact, all questions are optional, and there are more general questions, which probably make sense to address in every interview, and more specific questions, which only make sense to administer if you are looking at very specific processes.
+The battery of questions is very large (more than 150) but the decision about which questions to administer can be determined by the interviewer; in fact, all questions are optional, and there are more general questions, which probably make sense to address in every interview, and more specific questions, which only make sense to administer if you are looking at very specific processes.
 The questions are grouped into areas of analysis and, in the case of some structures, it might even make sense to omit questions from entire areas of analysis.<br>

 [![Question domains sample][question-domains]](https://github.com/gbetorre/rischi/blob/main/web/img/screenshot/questions-domains.png)